 top of page

 Elise Kleinbauer (b.
 2003, Boston, MA) is based in Brooklyn, NY.
-She is currently receiving her B.F.A. from Pratt Institute.
+She received her B.F.A. in Painting from Pratt Institute in 2026.

 © 2025 by Elise Kleinbauer.
 Powered and secured by Wix